-Wildlife lovers and photographers planning a visit to the Pantanal should consider adding 3-6 extra days in order to experience three world-class wildlife experiences found just outside the southern edge of the Pantanal, near the towns of Bonito and Jardim.
+Wildlife lovers and photographers planning to visit Pantanal should consider adding 3-6 extra days in order to experience three world-class wildlife experiences found just outside the southern edge of the Pantanal, near the towns of Bonito and Jardim and considered one of the best places to visit in South America.
 These three wildlife spectacles are 1) the Sinkhole of the Macaws, 2) remarkably abundant Giant Anteaters, and 3) snorkeling with extremely tame fish in crystal clear waters at “Recanto Ecológico Rio da Prata”.

 The macaw spectacle involves pairs and flocks of up to 20-30 Red-and-Green Macaws flying at eye level and below you as you stand at the edge of a 125-meter-deep (450-foot-deep), 90-meter-wide (300-foot-wide) limestone sinkhole.
 Serious wildlife photographers make two or three visits of three hours each to this sinkhole, as the photo ops of large macaws flying beneath you is both unique in the world and is very challenging for photographers.
 The macaws are absurdly tame, with mated pairs often perching for minutes on end at only 3-6 meters from you.
 The real challenge for photographers is to freeze the action and choose the right exposure when the birds are flying fast, as the rock wall background changes quickly from sunlit to deeply shaded, making for uniquely-striking imagery.